Leh Ladakh 15 Days Itinerary – How to Plan Your Trip?

 Diskit to Turtuk – Day 7

-You will be spending this day in Nubra valley itself.
-From Diskit, continue driving another 100 odd kilometers to the small yet very beautiful village of Turtuk.
-This is the last point till where civilians area allowed and after this, it is just a steep climb to Siachen Glacier.
-Road between Diskit and Turtuk is a mix of average and bad and can take about 3 to 4 hours to complete.
-Since you have plenty of time today, you can also spend some time sightseeing in Diskit before you start; and visiting places en route.
+You will be spending this day in Nubra Valley itself.
+From Diskit, continue driving another 100-odd kilometers to the small yet very beautiful village of Turtuk.
+The road on this route is mostly good and can take about 3 to 4 hours to complete.

 Panamik to Pangong – Day 9

-Get a tankful for fuel done at either Diskit, Hunder or Panamik.
-Your next destination will be the beautiful lake of Pangong; which over time has become the very symbol of Ladakh.
-It is in fact this lake that put Ladakh on tourist map after the release of 3 Idiots.
-From Panamik, drive back to Khalsar and then take the Agham Shyok road to reach Durbuk; and continue driving to Pangong.
-Total journey will take you about 7 hours depending on your speed and breaks.
+From Panamik, drive back to Khalsar and then take the Agham Shyok road to reach Durbuk and continue driving to Pangong.
+The total journey will take you about 7 hours depending on your speed and breaks.

 Pangong to Hanle – Day 10